KoljaWindeler/ytube_music_player/README.md

 # Setup

 You need to grab and convert a cookie from youTube Music.
 This is described in https://ytmusicapi.readthedocs.io/en/latest/setup.html#copy-authentication-headers and also below.
+It is highly recommended to use Google chrome for this step!

 ![setup](setup.png)